gordonwatts/func_adl_server/README.md

 - `kubernetes` should be installed and speaking to a cluster that a small `helm` chart can be run on.
 - `helm` must be installed.
 - Your machine's IP address should be visible from the `kubernetes` cluster.
 This is because the tests need some data.
-  The data is downloaded into a docker container running xrootd running on your hose (or whatever `docker` is connected to).
+- The data is downloaded into a docker container running `xrootd` running on your hose (or whatever `docker` is connected to).

 Once that is done, you can run the full `pytest` suite.
-It will, initially, take some time to get started as it must copy a 2 GB file locally.
+It will, initially, take some time to get started as it must copy a 2 GB file into a `docker` volume.
 On every run the `helm` chart is re-initialized from scratch so it will take a little bit of time.

 There are tests that directly access the GRID.
 But for those to run, a certificate and similar information must be supplied.
 To do that, place, one